itzg/mc-image-helper/README.md

                             When set and using an output directory, files that match the given glob patterns will be pruned if not part of the download set.
-For example *.jar --skip-existing       Do not retrieve if the output file already exists --uris-file=<urisFile>
+For example *.jar -s, --silent              Don't output logs even if there's an error --skip-existing       Do not retrieve if the output file already exists --uris-file=<urisFile>
-                            A file that contains a URL per line
+                            A file that contains a URL per line -z, --skip-up-to-date     Skips re-downloading a file that is up to date
 ```

 ## Patch Schemas